thenumbernine/FFTactics_BlenderPlugin/README.md

 - background gradients.  skybox?  sky-sphere?  camera-fixed billboard?
 - should terrain custom face attributes be integers or strings?  would be nice to set them to dropdowns for selecting enumerations.
 - if I'm writing a plugin for blender IO, why not also write a plugin for face-picking that pops up editing the different custom-face attributes?
+- multiple objects / layers / scenes / whatever per map configuration, read and write all at once instead of picking your configuration upon file load.
 - exporting.

 ## Sources: